Building Images

 If builds are slow:

-- Check build context size
+- Check source directory size

 - Optimize layer caching